 3. Now you have access to the insides of your console.
 But before that, use a dust towel to clean the cover if it’s dirty, as well as the vent area opening as dust in these areas can also cause overheating.

-Note: Before attempting next step, make sure you never blow air/dust towards the disk drive (where you insert your game disks and Blu Rays!) as this could do a lot of harm!
+Note: Before attempting the next step, make sure you never blow air/dust towards the disk drive (where you insert your game disks and Blu Rays!) as this could do a lot of harm!

 5. After doing this, I recommend letting your PS4 sit for about 30 minutes – we have to do this in order to avoid any potential liquids (from the air can, for example) damaging the console if we turn it back on immediately.